-To pick out your layout click the Edit Layout button on your dashboard.
+To pick out your layout click the Change layout button on your dashboard.
 There you can choose one of the five layout options – for first-timers we suggest you start with the default of two columns.
-Next, click on Add a new gadget to start customizing your dashboard.
+Next, click on Add gadget to start customizing your dashboard.
 Gadgets are where it gets personal, and there is no one-size-fits-all group of gadgets to use.
 Each gadget provides different pieces of information about your project.

 One gadget that we find most useful for individuals is called the “Assigned to Me” gadget, which displays all unresolved issues assigned to you.
 You can take action on issues that populate in this list, like moving them to a different status, or commenting by clicking on the the ellipsis (…) icon.
 This is particularly helpful if you want to go through your list of tasks at the end of a day or week, to make sure that the status is most up-to-date.

 The “Activity Stream” is another gadget perfect for an individual’s dashboard.
 You can add any global filter to pull in activities on issues that you want keep track of.
 To keep your feed from being overwhelming, we recommend that you limit the number of items to between five and ten.
 Plus, if you’re more interested in team activity you can set up the global filter to pull in your entire team’s activity.